Hey, Kristina here

 This is soul work.

-I’m Kristina mother, dreamer, psychotherapist and lifelong student of the soul.
+I’m Kristina — mother, psychotherapist, and lifelong student of the inner world.

-The Intraspective Imaginarium emerged from the depths of this vision a mythic, liminal space for those ready to wake up, reclaim their inner worlds, and reimagine what’s possible.
+The Intraspective Imaginarium emerged from this vision, a mythic yet grounded space for those ready to reclaim their inner world, integrate what they find there, and consciously shape what comes next.

 This isn’t therapy as usual.